Just For Fun

 I captained my side to their first Test series win abroad, against Pakistan in 1998/99

 I was Wisden Cricketer of the Year for 1978, and led my side to a World Cup Semi Final.
 I'm also the 2nd leading wicket taker in Test cricket for my country.

-My side lost all of its matches in an otherwise forgettable World Cup.
+My side lost all of its matches in the 1999 World Cup.
 I hold the unique distinction of having captained my country in representative cricket and tennis.

-I was the first captain of my country.
+I was the first captain of my country in 1999.
 My side has not won any World Cup matches to date.
 I am currently a football referee, officiating in matches in the SPL and SFL.

 I led my side to a World Cup Final.
 I've had a career as a psychoanalyst.
 I published a book titled 'The Art of Captaincy.'

 I hold my country's record for highest Test score and once scored 142 in a World Cup match.
 I also represented my country in hockey.